GoInterject/GoInterject.github.io/wGetStarted/L-Create-SpecColDefs.md

 3. **Adding a custom drop down validation to each row**
 4. **Adding multiple cell values stacked on a single cell**

 These additional features are added by editing the Column Definition Row.
 The Column Definition Row is a row that designates, and filters, the placement of information.
 For example, if your report is presenting the field “Company Name”, your Column Definition would have a cell with the value “Company Name”.
 To add one of these features to the cells in a column where the report is populated you use an identifier such as  **AddComm** for comments,  **hLink** for hyperlinks, and  **Valuelist** for a drop down list.
-This lab uses the **Customer Credits** report.
+This example uses the **Customer Credits** report.

 <blockquote class=lab_info>
   If you are following the Training Labs, this report file can be found in the Report Library at Training Labs > Lab 5 Advanced Features > Lab 5.4 Special Column Definitions.